The Science of Tajweed & The Definition Of Tajweed

 1-Spoken alphabets.

-3.Cases of the Arabic letter, except Alef letter(أ)
+3.Cases of the Arabic letter, except the Alef letter(أ)

 their basic shape, and add dots to differentiate between homologues.